 Try to find the app manually

-Oh, and remember these guys are trying to keep things on the down low, so chances are the app won’t just tout its real name and logo.
-It could be disguised as something else.
-Maybe a notepad app or something.
+Oh, and remember, these guys are trying to keep things on the down-low, so chances are the app won’t just tout its real name and logo.
+It could be disguised as something else, like a notepad app.
 Just go in there and see if there’s anything unusual, and if you don’t remember installing it (and it wasn’t a pre-bundled app), you would be wise to remove it.

 Spyware is hard to find; it is also hard to clean.
-The only way to make sure it’s all gone (without working very hard) is by wiping the phone clean and starting new again.
+The only way to make sure it’s all gone is by wiping the phone clean and starting new again.
 I do this every single time I get a new device.
-I don’t care if the phone looks like it was already reset, I do it again.
+It doesn’t matter if the phone looks like it was already reset; I do it again.

-Just perform a factory data reset and the phone will be in the same state it was when it was turned on for the first time (well, at least software-wise).
-Do remember this will delete everything, though, so remember to make a good backup.
+Just perform a factory data reset, and the phone will be in the same state it was when it was turned on for the first time (at least software-wise).
+Remember, this will delete everything, though, so remember to make a good backup.

-Many people in the industry have their reasons to believe anti-virus apps are bogus, and while this can be true, that’s not always the case.
-This is because it is very rare to get any malicious software in your phone if you stay within Google’s protective arms.
-But the truth is these apps can potentially help with fighting spyware, malware and other evil applications.
-Just find a good one.
-My favorite is Avast!, but there are plenty of great options out there.
+Many believe antivirus apps are bogus, and while this can be true, that’s not always the case.
+It is very rare to get any malicious software on your phone if you stay within Google’s protective arms, but the truth is these apps can potentially help fight spying and tracking.
+Here’s a list of our favorite ones!

 Keeping your phone protected

 Your phone is a very personal item.
 Don’t let just anyone go in and roam around like it’s an open house.
-Keep your phone with you and protect it well against stranger’s eyes.
-You can do this by protecting the lock screen (password, Pin, fingerprint, etc.).
+Keep your phone with you and protect it well against strangers’ eyes.
+You can protect the lock screen (password, pin, fingerprint, etc.).